 A palm tree showing the way.
 Or a plant that closes its leaves when the sun goes down.
 Yes, they really exist.
 Some plants are not only beautiful to look at, but also have very special properties.
 These 5 plants are unique in their kind.

 A fascinating plant is the biophytum sensitivum.
 With its feather-shaped leaves and thin trunk, it looks like a mini palm tree.
 Although this species does not grow on sandy beaches, but in the jungles of Africa and Southeast Asia.
-But it also does great as a houseplant in a plant terrarium, such as the Jar of Egg.
+But it also does fantastic as a houseplant in a plant terrarium, such as the Jar of Egg.
 In it, he imitates the tropical rainforest and maintains his own ecosystem.
 This plant is unique in that it closes its leaves when it rains, when it is touched and at night.
 A little miracle of nature!
-Just like herb-stir-me-not, a plant with the same funny quality, which by the way just grows in the Netherlands.
+Just like herb-stir-me-not, a plant with the same funny property, which by the way just grows in the Netherlands.

 What is rustling there?